aragon/hack/docs/tutorial.md

 > **Note**<br>
 > It's not pretty, but it works.
 To see a more beautiful version of our counter app, check out the example app that is included in the [React template](https://github.com/aragon/aragon-react-boilerplate)!

+### Running your app from an HTTP server

+Running your app using HTTP will allow for a faster development process of your app's front-end, as it can be hot-reloaded without the need to execute `aragon run` every time a change is made.

+- First start your app's development server running `npm run start:app`, and keep that process running.
+By default it will rebuild the app and reload the server when changes to the source are made.

+- After that, you can run `npm run start:aragon:http` which will compile your app's contracts, publish the app locally and create a DAO.
+You will need to stop it and run it again after making changes to your smart contracts.

+Changes to the app's background script (`app/script.js`) cannot be hot-reloaded, after making changes to the script, you will need to either restart the development server (`npm run start:app`) or rebuild the script `npm run build:script`.

 ### Metamask